Thelastpoet/manuel/README.md

 - Searches for broken links and images in WordPress posts
 - Removes broken links and images
-- Updates the modified dates of affected posts
 - Provides an admin interface for viewing removed links and images

 ## Installation